 In late February 2013, Lecas received an official letter from the OLF.
 He then took a photo of the letter and posted it to Twitter and Facebook wryly noting that the only Italian word the language inspectors didn’t object to was ‘pizza.’

 By the next afternoon, the posts went viral on social media with the incident dubbed “Pastagate,” and “#pastagate” trending on Twitter.

 Lecas was soon telling his story on camera, getting prime time news coverage.
 A flood of reports from other small business owners with similar OQLF horror stories soon followed.

-Joe Beef’s was told to take down antique signs, including one that read “WC” (French from France for “Water Closet”) not the Quebec-correct “Toilettes.”
+The Montreal restaurant Joe Beef was told to take down antique signs, including one that read “WC” (French from France for “Water Closet”) not the Quebec-correct “Toilettes.”
 Among the changes requested to the owner of Brasserie Holder: Cover up the print on a hot water switch that read “on/off.”

 Like Lecas, he turned to Twitter and from a single tweet received a swell of support online and from well-wishers stopping by his shop.

 Quebec’s #pastagate trends on Twitter.
 At top, a Tweet from Lesley Chesterman.